geyang/jaynes-starter-kit/02_ec2_docker_configuration/README.md

 pip install jaynes
 ```

-### AWS Profile and Credentials

-First, install your AWS cli according to these instructions: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html.
+Then install your AWS cli according to these instructions: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html.
 You can verify that it is now installed via

 ```bash
 $ which aws